dechamps/FlexASIO/CONFIGURATION.md

 If the option is set to the empty string (`""`), no device will be used; that is, the input or output side of the stream will be disabled, and all other options in the section will be ignored.
-If you only need the input or the output, but not both, it is **strongly recommended** to disable what you don't need, because that relaxes constraints on the backend, especially when it comes to audio format concerns.
+Note that making your ASIO Host Application unselect all input channels or all output channels will achieve the same result.

 Example: